On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Tail Index of Location-Scale Mixture Models

 In this section, we focus on a special case of Model \eqref{model1}, the location-scale mixture model

 where $k(\cdot)$ is a kernel density function and the parameter $\bt=(\mu,\sigma)$ consists of the location parameter $\mu$ and the scale parameter $\sigma$.
 We assume that the kernel $k(\cdot)$ has full support on $\mathbb{R}$.
 Frequentist asymptotic properties of this model have been extensively studied in the Bayesian nonparametrics literature.
-Both weak and strong posterior consistency of Model \eqref{model2} have been discussed in \citep{Ghoetal99}, \citep{Tok06}, \citep{WuGho08}, etc. Theorem 3.3 of \citep{Tok06} established weak consistency of Model \eqref{model2} when the true density $f_0(x)$ has a very thick polynomially decaying tail, with the tail index in $(0,1)$.
+Both weak and strong posterior consistency of Model \eqref{model2} have been discussed in \cite{Ghoetal99, Tok06, WuGho08}, etc. Theorem 3.3 of \cite{Tok06} established weak consistency of Model \eqref{model2} when the true density $f_0$ has a very thick polynomially decaying tail, with the tail index in $(0,1)$.
 However, in the following, we will show that weak consistency, and even strong consistency based on $L_1$ or Hellinger distance, is insufficient for meaningful Bayesian inference of the tail index.
-Surprisingly, for many commonly used priors $\pi(G;\bxi)$, the tail index of $f(x)$ generated from Model \eqref{model2} can only take \emph{one single value}, implying that the posterior is inconsistent in the tail index unless we know the true $\alpha_{0+}$ {\it a priori}.
+Surprisingly, for many commonly used priors $\pi(G;\bxi)$, the tail index of $F$ generated from Model \eqref{model2} can only take \emph{one single value}, implying that there is no possibility of identifying the correct tail index unless we know the true $\alpha_{0+}$ {\it a priori}.

-For the MFM model (\citep{RicGre97}, \citep{GreRic01}), $f(x)$ in Model \eqref{model2} is specified as a finite mixture of $N$ components ($N\in \mathbb{Z}^+$), and a further prior distribution is imposed on $N$.
+For the MFM model (\citealt{RicGre97, GreRic01}), $f(x)$ in Model \eqref{model2} is specified as a finite mixture of $N$ components ($N\in \mathbb{Z}^+$), and a further prior distribution is imposed on $N$.
 In more details, the model is given as,

-The following theorem characterizes the tail index of $F(x)$ generated by Model \eqref{model3}.
+The following theorem characterizes the tail index of a distribution $F$ generated by Model \eqref{model3}.

-\begin{theorem} Suppose that $G_0(\mu,\sigma)$ is a continuous distribution for $(\mu,\sigma)$.
-Then for any distribution $F(x)$ with density $f(x)$ drawn from Model \eqref{model3}, the range of $\alpha_+(F)$ is almost surely a singleton.
-In other words, almost surely all $F(x)$ drawn from the MFM model have the same tail index. \end{theorem} In the finite mixture model given in \eqref{model3}, the tail indices of different $F(x)$ are all the same, since all $F(x)$ are finite mixtures and their tail indices are solely determined by the tail heaviness of the kernel $k(\cdot)$.
-A heavy tailed kernel will only make the tails of $F(x)$ heavy, but not be able to generate varying tail heaviness.
-This limitation immediately leads to posterior inconsistency of tail index.
+\begin{theorem} Suppose that $G_0$ is a continuous distribution for $(\mu,\sigma)$.
+Then for any distribution $F$ with density $f$ drawn from Model \eqref{model3}, the range of $\alpha_+(F)$ is almost surely a singleton.
+In other words, almost surely all $F$'s drawn from the MFM model have the same tail index. \end{theorem} In the finite mixture model given in \eqref{model3}, the tail indices of different $F$'s are all the same, since all of them are finite mixtures and their tail indices are solely determined by the tail heaviness of the kernel $k(\cdot)$.
+A heavy tailed kernel will only make the tails of $F$ heavy, but not be able to generate varying tail heaviness.
+This limitation immediately indicates that we cannot obtain any meaningful posterior consistency in terms of tail index.